bocchino/AppleCore/Common/README.md

   `ACC += -native`

 which instructs acc to generate native code.
+To generate interpreted AVM code, you would take that line out.

 Issuing make does the following: